-$$\widehat{\gamma}{gso} = \zeta_s + \upsilon_t + \rho p{gso} + \nu{gs} , \qquad (25)$$ where $\zeta_s$ is a state indicator, $v_t$ is a time indicator and $p{gso}$ is the state of political competition at the date of the Governor's first election.
+$$\widehat{q}{gs} = \zeta_s + \upsilon_t + \rho p{gs} + \nu{gs} , \qquad (22)$$ where $\zeta_s$ is a state indicator, $v_t$ is a time indicator and $p{gs}$ is the state of political competition at the date of the Governor's first election.
 The error term $\nu{gs}$ is estimated with robust standard errors clustered at the state level.
-Now, if the quality of the Governor is affected by political competition, we should find $\rho > 0$ .
-Because of the variation in entry dates and realized term lengths across states, this exercise is not just another way of estimating a relation between political competition and realized income or growth, as in Table 1.
+If the quality of the Governor is affected by political competition, we should find $\rho > 0$ .
+Because of the variation in entry dates and realized term lengths across states, this exercise is not just another way of estimating a relation between political competition and realized income or growth, as in Tables 1 and 2.

-Table 5 shows our estimates of (25) to test for a positive relationship between political competition and Governor quality.
-In column (1), we report the OLS results for the level effects.
+Table 5 shows our estimates of (22) to test for a positive relationship between political competition and Governor quality.
+In column (1), we report the OLS results for the Gubernatorial income level effects.
 They indicate a significant positive association.
-Column (2) introduces poll taxes and literacy tests as instruments for competition and - in line with the results shown earlier - the coefficient becomes more precisely estimated and increases in size.
-In column (3), we look at the "reduced form" effect of the poll tax and literacy tests on Gubernatorial quality.
+Column (2) introduces poll taxes and literacy tests as instruments for competition and - in line with the earlier results - the coefficient increases in size.
+In column (3), we look at the reduced-form effect of poll taxes and literacy tests on Gubernatorial quality.
 Again, these show that there is a significant reduced form relation.
 The same specifications are repeated in columns (4)-(6) for Gubernatorial growth effects.
 A similar pattern of significance and orders of magnitude appears.
-Overall, these results suggest that stiff political competition when Governors are elected seems to have a positive effect on their economic performance in office.
+Overall, these results suggest that stiff political competition when Governors are elected do have a positive effect on their economic performance in office.

-Further Implications of the Theory Table 6 investigates some further predictions of the model in Section 2.
-We begin with the specific implication that higher political competition changed policy so as to allocate resources away from the main traditional sector, namely agriculture - cf. the result concerning $s^N(\tau)$ at the end of Section 2.1.
+Auxiliary Implications of the Theory Table 6 investigates some further predictions of our model.
+We showed in Section 2 that higher political competition changes policy so as to allocate resources away from the traditional sector - cf. the result concerning $s^N(\tau)$ in Lemma 1.
 To test this prediction, we use the share of non-farm income in state income as the left hand side variable.
-Columns (1) and (2) shows that political competition is indeed positively correlated with a greater share of non-farm income, and that this also holds when political competition is instrumented with poll taxes and literacy tests.
+Columns (1) and (2) shows that political competition is indeed positively associated with a greater share of non-farm income.

-The model also predicted a non-linear relationship between political competition and economic performance - the three regions for $\kappa$ in Section 2.3.
-To test for this, we created four indicator variables for political competition less than -0.1, -0.2, -0.3 and -0.4 respectively.
-We include these indicators in our standard specification instead of the level of political competition.
-Thus, the effect of political competition in the range -0.3 to -0.4, say, must now be read as the sum of the coefficients on the first three of these dummy variables.
-The results in column (3) of Table 5 confirm a non-linear effect.
+The model also predicts a non-linear relationship between political competition and economic performance - the three regions for $\kappa$ in Proposition To test for this, we create four indicator variables for political competition less than -0.1, -0.2, -0.3 and -0.4, respectively, and include these in our standard specification instead of the level of political competition. column (3), the estimated effect of political competition in the range -0.3 to -0.4, say, must now be read as the sum of the coefficients on the first three indicator variables.
 Political competition between -0.1 and -0.2 is not significantly different from a higher degree of competition in terms of its effect on personal income per-capita.
-However, political competition in the -0.2 to -0.3 range is damaging and more damaging still in the -0.3 to -0.4 range.
+On the other hand, political competition is damaging in the -0.2 to -0.3 range, and more damaging still in the -0.3to -0.4 range.
 However, the effect below -0.4 is not significantly different from the one in the -0.3 to -0.4 range.
-As in the theory, therefore, political competition has its main effect in an intermediate range (the range from $\kappa_H$ to $\kappa_L$ ), in between the very stiff and the very lopsided.
+In conformity with the theory, the effect of political competition is non-linear, with the main effect in an intermediate range (the range from $\kappa_H$ to $\kappa_L$ ), in between the very even and the very lopsided.